INgoRah/IN10d/README.md

 [x] timer based control (different switch table?).
 Use CLI sw t <bus> <adr> <latch> <bus> <adr> <pio>.
     Default 30 secs at the moment
 [x] Host IF for switch table
+[x] Host IF for control

+# Bugs
+[ ] Host GPIO signal not yet verified / maybe not working [ ] Switch with same dst does not clear timer if running.
+    Pressing a button to permanently switch on light is not working

 # TodDo
+[ ] (ongoing) Timer based on light with configurable threshold [ ] Custom timer time per switch
 [ ] Host IF alarm indication debugging with PI
 [ ] Host IF for status read